Doublon-Holon Pairing State in Photodoped Mott Insulators

 Going beyond the above analytical perturbative arguments, we study the stability of the sign alternation in $\braket{\hat{\Delta}^{\mathrm{r}\dagger}_i\hat{\Delta}^\mathrm{r}_j}$ as a function of the $t_{\parallel}, J_{\parallel}, V_{\parallel}$ parameters of the full model $\hat{\mathcal{H}}$ numerically.
 Figure~\ref{minimal} shows the DH pairing correlations as $t_\parallel$, $J_\parallel$, and $V_\parallel$ increase linearly, departing from $\hat{\mathcal{H}}_{\rm LRA}$.
 As expected from the effective two-level model in Eq.~(\ref{heisenberg}), the DH pairing correlation is well developed when different rungs are only weakly connected ($p=0$).
 Although the absolute value of the correlation gradually decreases at larger $p$ as the parameters approach the original $\hat{\mathcal{H}}$, the sign alternation in the correlation function remains, confirming that $\hat{\mathcal{H}}_{\mathrm{min}}$ captures the essential features of the pairing correlations observed in the DH pairing phase.

-\textit{Conclusion}---We mapped out the phase diagram in the $n_d$--$V$ plane in the photodoped ladder using the DMRG method.
-We found the exotic DH pairing phase, in which the correlation between local DH pairs exhibits a sign alternation with $d$-wave-like symmetry, potentially bearing similarity to the $d$-wave SC equilibrium state in chemically doped MIs.
-This DH pairing phase is found between the spin-singlet phase at $n_d\sim 0$ and the CDW/$\eta$-pairing phase in the large $n_d$ regime.
-These findings unveil an unconventional electron-hole pairing state originating from strong correlation effects, distinct from the usual electron-hole pair states in semiconductors.
-Our calculations suggest that the interplay of charge, spin, and $\eta$-spin degrees of freedom in photodoped MIs can give rise to exotic quantum states analogous to unconventional SC states in chemically doped MIs.
+\textit{Conclusion}.
+Our DMRG calculations found the DH pairing phase, in which the correlation between DH pairs exhibits a sign alternation with $d$-wave-like symmetry.
+In the two-leg ladder, the DH pairing phase is found between the spin-singlet phase at $n_d\sim 0$ and the CDW/$\eta$-pairing phase in the large $n_d$ regime, suggesting that the interplay of charge, spin, and $\eta$-spin degrees of freedom in photodoped MIs can give rise to exotic quantum states analogous to unconventional SC states in chemically doped MIs.
+In contrast to the chemically doped one, the $\eta$-spin interaction, which is activated by photodoping, contributes to unconventional pairing.
+Since the multileg cylinder of the 2D square lattice also exhibits the corresponding signature, the emergence of the DH pairing state is not specific to the two-leg ladder.
+Our results indicate the formation of DH pairs (Mott excitons) in a correlation-driven insulator, distinct from conventional electron-hole pairs in semiconductors.
+We further find a long-range development of the DH correlation, suggesting exciton condensation.

-In contrast to the $\eta$-pairing phase that prominently appears in the $V\sim 0$ and large $n_d$ region, the DH pairing state can appear in the large $V$ and small $n_d$ region.
-Because strong photoexcitation to achieve high $n_d$ is not required and $V$ is nonzero in real materials, the DH pairing state is more experimentally accessible.
+The DH pairing state can appear in the small $n_d$ region, thus strong photoexcitation to achieve high $n_d$ is not required, and heating effects should be less destructive.
+The Coulomb interaction $V$ cooperatively contributes to the emergence of the DH pairing state; such an interaction is natively present in many correlated materials.
 For instance, ladder-type cuprates~\cite{ishida1994, azuma1994, eccleston1998, fukaya2015} may serve as hosts for the DH pairing state.
-While the implementation of nearest-neighbor Coulomb interaction is a challenging ingredient for the realization with cold atoms, the first step towards this has been achieved for the Bose-Hubbard model~\cite{weckesser2024}.
+Having charted the DH pairing in a 2D setting, various other materials, such as cuprates with the 2D square structure, hold the potential to exhibit DH pairing.
+While the implementation of a nearest-neighbor Coulomb interaction is a challenging ingredient for the realization with cold atoms, the first step towards this has been achieved for the Bose-Hubbard model~\cite{weckesser2024}.